oveee92/vaulti/README.md

 ## Why you should NOT use this

-This is created by a sysadmin, not a serious programmer.
-It is very possible that any exceptions thrown here will overwrite the partially encrypted yaml file with junk or empty data.
-So if you don't have your files in a git repo with the ability to revert files easily, please dont use this in production yet :)
+This is created by a sysadmin, not a professional programmer.
+It is possible that an unhandled exception thrown or edge-case schenario will overwrite the partially encrypted yaml file with junk or empty data.
+It isn't likely, and I've used it without issue for some time, but if you don't have your files in a git repo with the ability to revert files easily, please dont use this just yet :)

 ## Caveats

-Since it uses the fantastic (yet sparsely documented) `ruamel.yaml`, and the yaml spec is pretty extensive, this utility does make some "non-negotiable" changes you should be aware of:
+Since it uses the fantastic (yet sparsely documented) `ruamel.yaml`, and the yaml spec is pretty extensive, this utility does make some "non-negotiable" changes to your files that you should be aware of:

 - Indentation for your multiline strings will always end up with a fixed (default 2) spaces relative to the variable it belongs to;
   i.e. not the 10 spaces indented or whatever the default is from the `ansible-vault encrypt_string` output.
 This is good for consistency, but it means the indentation of the inline-encrypted variables will probably change the first time you use this.
-If you don't change the decrypted value, it should remain the same though, except for the indent change.
+If you don't change the decrypted value it should remain the same though, except for the indent change.
 - Extra whitespaces will be removed whereever it is found (for example `key:  value` -> `key: value`)

 Also, there are a few "opinionated" things I've hardcoded, which are relatively easy to comment out or change if you wish it.